carbynestack/carbynestack.github.io/docs/getting-started/millionaires.md

 # Solving the Millionaires Problem

-In this tutorial, you will learn how to solve the millionaires problem using an MPC function deployed on Carbyne Stack.
+In this guide, you will learn how to solve the millionaires problem using an MPC function deployed on Carbyne Stack.

 ## Prerequisites